Walt13/Bike_Share_Case_Study/README.md

 The twelve .csv files for July of 2023 through June of 2024 were loaded into my PostgreSQL database and joined into one table (trips_year) for analysis.

-# Data Cleaning
+# Data Cleaning and Processing

 The trips_year table, which includes all of the data from the twelve months that we will be analyzing, had 5,734,381 records when first created.
-Here are the steps I went through to clean the data.
+Here are the steps I went through to clean and process the data.

 ### 1. Remove Duplicate ride_id's